 - You may use the policy’s cash value to pay a portion or all of your premiums.

-- There are minimum and maximum premiums, but you can usually pay any amount that is acceptable.
+- There are minimum and maximum premiums, but you can usually pay an acceptable amount.

 - Premium payments are not level and can increase.

-- You may invest your cash value in a number of ways.
+- You may invest your cash value in several ways.

 Traditional universal insurance (interest rates set by the insurer) is one option, indexed universal life insurance is another (allocates a stock market index), and variable universal life insurance is yet another alternative (mutual fund performance determines how much more money you’ll have).

-A universal life insurance policy also has a fixed interest rate investment option, which, however, seldom pays out.
+A universal life insurance policy also has a fixed interest rate investment option, which seldom pays out.

-Traditional and indexed universal life insurance (IUL) is riskier and offers a greater return potential than whole life insurance.
-Your cash value in standard and indexed universal policies will generally have a set guaranteed yearly return, however, this can be minimal or zero.
+Traditional and indexed universal life insurance (IUL) is riskier and offers a more significant return potential than whole life insurance.
+Your cash value in standard and indexed universal policies will generally have a guaranteed yearly return; however, this can be minimal or zero.

 Variable universal life insurance is a riskier choice.
-If you pick this, your money may go down and there are higher expenses.
+If you pick this, your money may go down with higher expenses.
 In addition, your investment options come with higher expenses than comparable mutual funds.

 What Is Graded Whole Life Insurance?

-A graded whole life insurance policy is one that pays a lower amount if you die within the first few years after purchasing an insurance policy.
-A graded benefit contract is one that pays a less amount if you die early in the term of coverage.
+A graded whole life insurance policy pays less if you die within the first few years after purchasing an insurance policy.
+Likewise, a graded benefit contract pays less if you die early in the early years of coverage.
 Only after several years of coverage have passed does the death benefit rise to the original face value.

 This is an approach utilized by life insurance providers to decrease the cost of policies for people who are considered unhealthier and might already be seeking guaranteed issue coverage.
-Graded benefits decrease the risk assumed by life insurance companies that accept applications from terminally ill individuals.
+In addition, graded benefits decrease the risk assumed by life insurance companies that accept applications from terminally ill individuals.

 What is Simplified Issue Whole?

 Simplified whole life insurance is a type of whole life insurance or full life insurance.
 It lasts your entire life.
-It is for people 60 and older who have health problems that make them unable to get standard coverage.
+It is for people 60 and older with health problems that make them unable to get standard coverage.

-If you apply for simplified life insurance, you will not have to go through a medical exam.
-You may have to conduct a phone interview and only answer some health questions on an application.
+If you apply for simplified life insurance, you will not have to undergo a medical exam.
+Instead, you may have to conduct a phone interview and only answer some health questions on an application.
 Because the health evaluation is not as thorough, insurers set a higher premium with less coverage.

-Without a medical check, the underwriter assumes that you will be too risky to insure.
+The underwriter assumes you will be too risky to insure without a medical check.
 But some people can’t get insured because they have disqualifying conditions.
-If your age and health are good, you might not be able to get insurance.
+For example, if your age and health are reasonable, you might not be able to get insurance.

-Some simplified issued whole life accepts qualified funds such as an IRA as well.
+Some simplified issued whole life accepts qualified funds such as an IRA.

 What Is Modified Whole Life Insurance?

 Modified whole life insurance usually has a lower premium for the first two to three years.
 After that, your premiums might go up, but usually not by too much.
-That means you can get a higher death benefit right away, rather than buying a lesser amount and trying to increase your coverage later on.
+That means you can get a higher death benefit immediately, rather than buying a lesser amount and increasing your coverage later.